Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "So I must ask again, My Father.
 What’s your specific concern?
 It seems like you’ve already made up your mind… why are you asking my opinion about Ava?"

 Finally, he managed to sting Daar’s temper.
-The Great Father scowled at him and growled, "I ain’t sure I appreciate havin’ the subject changed like that...but...fair, I guess."
+The Great Father scowled at him and growled, "I ain’t sure I appreciate havin’ the subject changed like that... but... fair, I guess."
 Having voiced his irritation, he deflated and thought about the question for a moment.
 "My worry is this: if I’m gonna be some kinda galactic emperor - yeah, that’s *absolutely* how this’ll be seen, don’t pretend otherwise - then what I really gotta worry ‘bout is what the Humans think o’ me.
 I’m pretty sure they think they’re at a disadvantage t’us but that just ain’t so, not for a while."

 Rather than push his luck and nettle Daar again, Gyotin simply tilted his head the other way and listened some more.

 Daar rewarded his patience by finally getting to his *real* question.
 "Is she gonna fuck me over?" he asked "Everythin’ I think I know says no, but ain’t nobody I trust more than you to answer this question.
 I can’t ask ‘Horse, he’s loyal.
 I can’t ask the HEAT, they pretty much hate her the *mostest.* Genshi is a Cousin but he’s got other motivations, and Regaari is in the same boat, ‘cept worse.
 He thinks I don’t know what he’s plannin’ but I do.
-So...do I trust her?"
+So... do I trust her?"

 A simple question got a simple answer.

 "I would."

 Daar grumbled to himself, and set to a low prowl around the room for a long moment, thinking over his options.
-"Well...that’s that, then.
+"Well... that’s that, then.
 Onward."

 "If I have any advice to give, My Father, it’s this: Decide for yourself when you meet her.
 Don’t just do what I would do: you are not me."